-- The printer has detected excessive torque needed to extrude model material. - Correct condition if this error occurs during the first few layers of a build, Contact Stratasys Customer Support or your regional Stratasys office (see "Getting Help" on page 242 for contact information).
-If this error occurs during the middle or end of a build, check the build for part curl and ensure that over-fill is not occurring.
+- The printer has detected excessive torque needed to extrude model material. - Correct condition if this error occurs during the first few layers of a build, Contact Stratasys Customer Support or your regional Stratasys office (see "Getting Help" on page 255 for contact information).
+If this error occurs during the middle or end of a build, check the build for part curl (especially when working with ULTEM resin) and ensure that over-fill is not occurring.